On the number of Regge trajectories for dual amplitudes: Ruling out dual model amplitudes with finitely many trajectories

-Let us see if this decay condition can lead to a pole in the partial wave.
-We use the expression for the partial waves derived for the case of meromorphic amplitudes in eq.~\eqref{eq:FGformula-poles-residues}.
+As we will see, this decay condition is too strong to accommodate the formation of a Regge pole in the partial wave coefficients.
+For this, we use the expression for the partial wave coefficients derived from the Froissart-Gribov projection specialized to the case of meromorphic amplitudes in eq.~\eqref{eq:FGformula-poles-residues}.
 In this expression, we can set $s=0$ to get rid of the Legendre polynomials via $P_n(1)=1$, to obtain

+If the $f_J(s)$ had a Regge pole at some $J=\alpha(s)$, then naturally $f_J (0)$ would diverge at $J=\alpha(0)$.
+But an even more basic question is: Can this series diverge at all?